Home / Physics / Direct Current

 Direct current has several applications in our everyday lives.
 Here are some examples:

 3. Electronic Gadgets: Various electronic gadgets like digital cameras, MP3 players, and portable speakers operate on DC power.
-They often rely on rechargeable batteries or have adapters that convert AC power to DC for charging.
+They often rely on rechargeable batteries or have adapters that convert AC to DC for charging.

 6. Electric Vehicles: Electric cars and bikes make extensive use of DC electricity.
 The batteries in these vehicles provide the necessary DC power to drive the motors, control systems, and other onboard electronics.